 RAs are trained in a wide variety of different situations.
 In looking at building the ideal staff, many different personalities and abilities are noted.
 There is no one specific characteristic or skill sought by the selection team.
 Many different types of students live on campus, so we look to build a diverse group of RAs.

-Applications are available at RA Information Sessions happening throughout the end of Fall Semester and the beginning of Spring Semester.
-Please contact your Area Coordinator for more specifics.
-If you cannot make any of these sessions you can also contact your Area Coordinator to set up a time to talk about the position and pick up an application.
-For the 2022–2023 academic year, all application materials, including a current résumé, are due Monday, February 7, 2022.
-The reference forms are due Monday, February 14, 2022.
+Applications are available at Student Leadership Information Sessions happening throughout the end of fall semester and the beginning of spring semester.
+Please contact your area coordinator for more specifics.
+If you cannot make any of these sessions, you can also contact your area coordinator to set up a time to talk about the position and pick up an application.
+Due dates for the current year's applications can be found on the Leadership Selection Timeline.

 Each applicant is required to submit only one, recommendation.
 Recommendations can be from current or previous employers, members of the faculty, or an academic advisor.
 Recommendations cannot come from Area Coordinators or Resident Advisors, as they are directly involved in the selection process.
 Preferably your recommendation will come from someone at UNE.
 Remember to ask your recommendations for permission to list them prior to completing your application and to include email addresses for each recommendation so they may be contacted.
 Additional recommendations will not influence the outcome of the selection process.